getodk/docs/odk1-src/collect-forms.rst

   - Use the `TRIM <https://support.google.com/docs/answer/3094140?hl=en>`_ function in the google sheets to remove the leading and trailing spaces from the cells.
   - Define empty cell in your tests to be a cell that is either empty or contains a single space.

+  Other values will be preceded by an apostrophe.
+Thanks to that they won't be parsed automatically in google sheets (e.g. strings to dates) and will be stored as-is.

 .. note::

   Using Google Drive as a server, filled forms are sent to the first sheet in a given spreadsheet, no matter what its name is.
 If you use one spreadsheet to keep a form definition and to collect filled forms make sure the sheet you expect to be filled is in the first place.